 |Update: January 2020|

-Over the year, Caminante has continued to develop and improve its many workshops for educational and vocational training for members of the community.
-This year, 25 young adults have been in various technical job training courses learning computer skills, barbering, electrical work, and bar and restaurant service.
-Additionally, 40 young adults and young people participated in workshops and trainings on life skills, translation, and abuse prevention.
-Caminante had over 100 parents attend educational activities focused on positive parenting based on the values of self-esteem, conflict transformation, peaceful mediation, prevention of physical, sexual, and psychological abuse, and prevention of exploitation.
+Throughout 2019, Caminante continued to develop and improve its many workshops for educational and vocational training for members of the community.
+This year, 25 young adults have been in various technical job training courses as they learned computer skills, barbering, electrical work, and restaurant service.
+Additionally, 40 young adults and young people participated in workshops and trainings in areas of life skills, translation, and abuse prevention.
+Over 100 parents attended Caminante’s educational activities focused on positive parenting based on the values of self-esteem, conflict transformation, peaceful mediation, prevention of physical, sexual, and psychological abuse, and prevention of exploitation.

-Through all these activities, Caminante is always working on the proper documentation of members of its community.
-Over the past year, Caminante’s staff was able to assist sixteen children and young adults in obtaining their birth certificates.
-This is a difficult and arduous process, however, once completed is essential in providing an individual with freedom of movement and access to many services.
+Through all these activities, Caminante always works with participants who need to regularize their documentation situations.
+Over the past year, Caminante’s staff was able to assist sixteen children, youth, and young adults in obtaining their birth certificates.
+This is a difficult and arduous process; however, once completed, it allows an individual more rights such as freedom of movement and facilitates access to many services.